How to Easily Create an Appointment Cancellation Policy for Your Business

 So what are you waiting for?
 Let’s dive right in!

 What are the potential reasons for a no-show?

 There can be numerous reasons why a client might not turn up for their scheduled appointment.

-Sometimes, if a client feels like they’re not making progress, they can quickly become frustrated, give up, or stop showing up.
+Sometimes, if a client feels like they’re not making progress, they can quickly become frustrated and stop showing up.
 Few examples include:

 - A life coach therapy session isn’t helping someone achieve better results mentally.

-- The skin-care regimen isn’t helping in getting rid of wrinkles the way they hoped it would.
+- The skin-care treatment isn’t helping in getting rid of wrinkles the way they hoped it would.

 - The commitment to their personalized fitness plan keeps dropping on their priority list.

 But what’s worse is if they simply forgot about their appointment.
-This can hurt your business real bad.
+This can badly affect your business.
 One solution to this issue can be sending well-timed reminders to your clients!

 Reminders do help, but you know what’s better?
-Setting appointment cancellation policies, so that your clients are aware of the repercussions of cancelling during the booking process itself!
+Setting appointment cancellation policies, so that your clients are aware of the repercussions of canceling during the booking process itself!

 Before you draft an appointment cancellation policy, ask yourself these questions: